Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

 \subsection{Amplification of oblique waves: physical mechanism}

-To analyze physical mechanisms responsible for amplification of oblique waves in the separation zone, we examine the spatial development of kinetic energy of flow fluctuations which undergo largest amplification at reattachment.
-In particular, we restrict the input at a plane $x_\text{in}=25$ (prior to separation) and study output fluctuations with $\omega=0.4$ and $\lambda_{z}=3.0$ in the $(s,n,z)$ coordinate system which is locally aligned with the streamlines of the base flow $(\bar{u}_{s},0,0)$; see figure~\ref{fig:flowsetup1} for an illustration.
-Note that in this coordinate system $\bar{u}_{s} \geq 0 $.
-As discussed in~\citet{finnigan1983streamline,patel1997longitudinal,dwisidniccanjovJFM19}, this coordinate system is convenient for the analysis of separated boundary layers especially within the recirculation region.
+\tc{black}{We now analyze physical mechanisms responsible for amplification of flow fluctuations within the separation zone in the presence of upstream unsteady disturbances.
+In particular, we examine the global response of the linearized equations to the input with ($\omega=0.4,\lambda_{z}=3.0$) introduced prior to separation (i.e., at $x_\mathrm{in}=25$) that triggers the largest amplification in the entire domain $\Omega$.
+The spatial structure of flow fluctuations is studied in the $(s,n,z)$ coordinate system which is locally aligned with the streamlines of the laminar 2D base flow $\bar{\bPsi}$; see figure~\ref{fig:flowsetup1} for an illustration.
+In this frame of reference, $\bar{\bu} = (\bar{u}_s,0,0)$ with $\bar{u}_{s} \geq 0$, and, as discussed in~\citet{finnigan1983streamline,patel1997longitudinal,dwisidniccanjovJFM19}, this coordinate system is convenient for the analysis of separated boundary layers especially within the separation zone.}

 The streamwise specific kinetic energy $\mathcal{E}_{s} \DefinedAs u_s^{\prime} u_s^{\prime}$ obeys the transport equation,